Is it still a good idea to start a food blog in 2026? And with AI everywhere, is it even possible to stand out anymore?

 I started with dishes I knew people would love.
 Then I shared the everyday meals I actually cook.
 Months of consistency helped me understand what my readers loved most.
 That’s how my niche naturally shaped itself.

 Domain authority is like trust points.
-The more you talk about one topic, the more Google trusts you about that topic.
-And when Google trusts you, it shows your blog to more people.
+The more you talk about one topic, the more search engine trusts you about that topic.
+And when that trust starts building, the more your blog will be shown to people who are looking for it.

 4. What Makes My Blog Unique?